 Creative-Robotix can be used by teachers, parents, children, adults, in groups or as individuals to address core STEAM (Science, Technology, Engineering, Arts & Maths) learning and making activities in a fun, hands-on, social and interactive way.
 Our open-source platform can be used by anyone from 7 years up who are interested in learning more about technology.
 The tasks are carefully designed to fit the abilities of all ages, ranging from simple to more complex assembly, depending on your age, knowledge and guidance available.

-Introducing the Creative Robotix Platform for Education and Research
+Introducing the Creative Robotix Platform

 Robots are forecast by many people to be the next major market for technology, following the smart phone.
 For those of you that are interested learning more about this technology and acquiring practical hands-on knowledge we have created a family of versatile robot building platforms that form an educational environment which can be customised in numerous ways ranging from designing the robot’s skin (i.e. giving the robot the appearance you want) through to designing your own software or hardware (giving the robot the functionality you want).
-Our educational platform CRE is a fully customizable humanoid platform, which can be 3D printed, and constructed for less than $30.
-For those of you that do not have access to3D printing you can either buy the entire kit from us (including the plastic body members) or wait for us to release the design instructions for versions that can be made from more accessible materials, such as foam board, which can be crafted out of the board with knife (adult supervision required).
-Our research platform, CRR, is similar to the educational platform but uses higher precision servos and motors, plus it includes options for a greater range of sensors and actuators.
+The Creative Robotix platforms are a fully customizable, with body parts that can be 3D printed, and constructed for less than £30 (UK pounds sterling).